- Did you just find out your Spouse/Partner is having an affair?

 - Can couples survive an affair?

 Finding out your partner is having an affair is probably the most devastating thing that could happen to you.
 Cheating shatters the core of your existence leaving you with feelings of betrayal, rejection, fear, mistrust, grief and anger.
 It damages your sense of self and leaves you overwhelmed with what to do next.
 You’re in allot of pain and confused right now.
-You don’t have to suffer through this alone.
+You don’t have to suffer infidelity alone.

 Recovering from infidelity involves the willingness of unfaithful spouses to demonstrate sincere regret and remorse.